 So, what do you do in Bhutan?
 You walk.

 I went for the Druk Path.

 Trekking the Druk Path

 The Druk Path isn't what you think of as a trail in the Western sense.
 It's not formally marked, nor is it run by a particular agency, nor does it have a nice map.
 Broadly hiking the Druk Path is walking the route that people used to use to get between Paro and Thimpu, and using common campsites.
 This means that different tour companies will have different routes and different lengths.

 The route I took was Paro → Jele Dzong → Jangchulakha → Jimilangtsho → Simkotra → Phajoding → Thimpu.
-Of those days, only the third one (Jangchulakha to Jimilangtsho) was challenging - but while walking the guide explained that if we were doing the trek in fewer days, he'd have taken a shorter route between the two campsites, and ended the day further along.
+Of those days, only the third one (Jangchulakha to Jimilangtsho) was challenging - but the guide explained that if we were doing the trek in fewer days, he'd have taken a shorter route between the two areas, and ended the day one campsite further along.